Uniform bounds for expressions involving modified Bessel functions: Ancillary results

-\end{lemma} The following proposition is proved in Baricz \cite{baricz}.
-The result has a simple corollary (stated below), which we will make repeated use of. \begin{proposition} For positive real argument and $\nu>-\frac{1}{2}$ the product $K_{\nu}(x) I_{\nu}(x)$ is a strictly monotone decreasing function of $x$. \end{proposition} \begin{corollary} Let $\nu>0$, then for all $x \ge 0$, then the following inequality holds
+\end{lemma} The following proposition was proved for $\nu>-\frac{1}{2}$ in Baricz \cite{baricz} and then extended to $\nu>-1$ in Baricz \cite{baricz2}.
+The result has a simple corollary (stated below), which we will make repeated use of. \begin{proposition} For positive real argument and $\nu>-1$, the product $K_{\nu}(x) I_{\nu}(x)$ is a strictly monotone decreasing function of $x$. \end{proposition} \begin{corollary} Let $\nu>0$, then for all $x \ge 0$, then the following inequality holds